developer-onizuka/gpu-operator/README.md

 # gpu-operator

 # 0. Disable Swapping
 This is very important step.
-If you skip this step, Kubelet will never run.
+If you skip this step, the kubelet will never run.

 See https://github.com/developer-onizuka/swapoff .